 - The goals they hope to accomplish through a purchase

-- The obstacles (concrete and in the mind) that might impede them from making a purchase
+- The obstacles (actual and in the mind) that might impede them from making a purchase

-How can you speak to each of these buyers in their positions, and deliver the specific information they’re searching for, through different pieces of content?
+How can you speak to each of these buyers and deliver the specific information they’re searching for through different pieces of content?

-Let’s go over the main channels for creating authoritative content for B2B lead generation.
+Let’s go over the main channels used to create authoritative content for B2B sales and lead generation:

 Text-based content is the most popular option.